johnwright/diffa/release-notes/next.md

 ## General Maintenance

+* [77] - Collapsed database migrations down into a single version
 * [68] - Addressed an issue whereby the XML config did not set the per-pair maximum explain files option

 ## Library Upgrades